crazii/SBEMU/README.md

 If you are planning on building DJGPP from source, some additional build tools are needed.
 Refer to the `build-djgpp` README file for details.

+### Installing DJGPP on DOS
+If building the project on DOS is needed, download the original DJGPP from here: https://www.delorie.com/djgpp/zip-picker.html It has make utility too. the PATH env needs to be set properly before building. `set PATH=%PATH%;C:\DJGPP\BIN` you can also uses RHIDE to perform editing & building on the fly: `SET DJGPP=C:\DJGPP\DJGPP.ENV` and then just run `rhide` in the project root via command line.

 ### Building the project